 Nevertheless, OSHA maintains that it needs this system to implement the reporting rule it established in 2015.
 And given the continual decline in resources, the electronic reporting requirements will help make up for the lack of agents available to conduct site visits.

-Despite these tensions, it remains to be seen whether the effective date for the electronic reporting will be changes.
+Despite these tensions, it remains to be seen whether the effective date for electronic reporting will be changed.
 In the meantime, injured workers may still be ambivalent about reporting accidents or injuries out of fear of retaliation resulting in job loss.
-Because of this, people who suffer injuries at work should consult an experienced workers’ compensation attorney to understand their rights and options after an accident.
+Because of this, people who suffer injuries at work should consult an experienced workers compensation lawyer to understand their rights and options after an accident.